Michael Jackson's Thriller (music video): Release and reception

 On November 14, 1983, Thriller was shown to a private audience at the Crest Theater in Los Angeles.
 In attendance were celebrities including Diana Ross, Warren Beatty, Prince and Eddie Murphy.
 Jackson stayed in the projection booth, declining Ray's invitation to join the audience.
 The audience gave the film a standing ovation.
 At Murphy's insistence, it was played again.

 The video debuted on MTV alongside the documentary Making Michael Jackson's Thriller on December 2, 1983.
 After each broadcast, MTV advertised when they would next play it, and recorded audience figures ten times the norm.
 Showtime aired the video six times in February.
 Within months, Making Michael Jackson's Thriller sold a million copies on VHS, more than any prior video release.
-It went on to sell up to 10 million copies worldwide on VHS and DVD.
+It went on to sell up to 10 million copies.

 As films required theatrical screenings to be eligible for Academy Awards, Landis had the video played before screenings of Fantasia (1940) at a Los Angeles cinema, though it was not nominated.
 The film critics Gene Siskel and Roger Ebert both gave the video a "thumbs down", criticizing its horror tropes.

 The video doubled sales of the Thriller album, which sold a million copies a week following the video debut and became the bestselling album of all time.
 At the 1984 MTV Video Music Awards, Thriller won the awards for Viewers Choice, Best Overall Performance and Best Choreography, and was nominated for Best Concept Video, Best Male Video and Video of the Year.
 The success transformed Jackson into a dominant force in global pop culture, and cemented his status as the "king of pop".
 According to Landis, the response was "a surprise to everyone but Michael".

-In 1984, the National Coalition on Television Violence reviewed 200 MTV videos and classified more than half as too violent, including Thriller.
+In 1984, the National Coalition on Television Violence reviewed 200 MTV videos and classified more than half as too violent, including Michael Jackson's Thriller.
 The chairman, Thomas Radecki, said: "It's not hard to imagine young viewers after seeing Thriller saying, 'Gee, if Michael Jackson can terrorize his girlfriend, why can't I do it too?'"